 Crestwood Staff have been committed to supporting a shift to the use of restorative justice practices as a way to build and maintain healthy relationships, repair harm, create just and equitable learning environments, and end the school to prison pipeline.
 While we have already seen many great outcomes since our journey began, we are eager to take this work to the next level by collaborating with families around these meaningful practices.

-The kick-off event will be a time to eat, connect, hear "Our Crestwood Story", and gain a deeper understanding of what restorative justice means at Crestwood, how all students are benefiting from this shift, and how you can be involved in supporting this work.
+The kick-off event on February 25th will be a time to eat, connect, hear "Our Crestwood Story", and gain a deeper understanding of what restorative justice means at Crestwood, how all students are benefiting from this shift, and how you can be involved in supporting this work.

-Childcare and Spanish translation will also be provided for this event.
+Pizza, childcare and Spanish translation will be provided for this event.

 📖 Other Information 📖